Updated on September 20th, 2021 by Nikolaos Sismanis

 Arrowhead Pharmaceuticals develops medicines that treat intractable diseases by silencing the genes that cause them.
 In 2016, the company announced a private offering with a select group of investors, including Orbimed, RA Capital Management, and Perceptive Advisors, raising $45 million at a price of $5.90 per share.
-Today, shares are trading at $85, implying a 10-fold increase of OrbiMed’s funds within just a few years.
+Today, shares are trading at $85, implying a more than 10-fold increase of OrbiMed’s funds within just a few years.
 To mitigate its risk OrbiMed had been gradually trimming its position, booking some profits, and recently exited its equity stake completely.

 OrbiMed’s third investment strategy is providing healthcare firms with non-dilutive structured debt in exchange for royalty rights on their product sales.
 For the fund to minimize the risk of a company defaulting, management will only loan to commercial-stage companies to ensure its royalties will start flowing in from the get-go.

 By making sure that OrbiMed’s debt is non-dilutive, it also ensures that its investment’s original shareholders are also incentivized to perform well.
 This is because they retain their original equity, therefore creating a win-win situation for all.

 OrbiMed’s Portfolio & Top Holdings

 The fund’s public-equity portfolio is well-diversified, comprising 96 individual stocks, all of which operate in the healthcare sector.
 No holding accounts for more than 7.5% of its total portfolio, except for Springworks, which accounts for that much.

 The 10 largest holdings collectively occupy just over 42.8% of the portfolio’s total weight, which suggests a diversified capital allocation.

 Source: OrbiMed’s 13f filing, Author